responsivedev/responsive-docs/docs/concepts/storage.md

 :::tip TLDR

-The punchline from this concepts doc is that Responsive Platform separates storage from compute as a means of improving operations without sacraficing transactional semantics at a neglible performance penalty.
+The punchline from this concepts doc is that Responsive Platform separates storage from compute as a means of improving operations without sacrificing transactional semantics at a negligible performance penalty.

 :::